CharlesIro1125/pdsnd_github/README.md

 `python bikeshare.py`

+*Note:
+ you will need the datasets in thesame directory as the bikeshare.py in other to perform analysis.*
 ### Credits

 I want to acknowlegde the knowlegde depth provided by **UDACTIY** and **BLACKS IN TECHNOLOGY** to attain this heights in programming for Data Science.